Waboodoo/HTTP-Shortcuts/docs/variables.md

 A *Static Variable* (formerly called *constant*) stores a static value.
 A typical use case is to store a piece of information that is shared across multiple shortcuts, such as an authentication token or a domain name.
 This way it can easily be changed.

-It is also possible to change the value of a static variable programmatically before or after a shortcut runs, e.g., store parts of an HTTP response into it.
+It is also possible to change the value of a static variable programmatically before or after a shortcut runs, e.g., to store parts of an HTTP response into it.
 See the [Scripting](scripting.md#variables) documentation for more details.

 <a name="multiple-choice"></a>
 ### Multiple Choice Selection